 3.3.1.
-Proposing a research mechanism for stationary point tracking and implementing the "one city/one solution" differentiated treatment played an executive decision-making role in the agreement, with the municipal party secretary or mayor personally taking charge and organizing relevant departments to establish a channel for organization, coordination, and information feedback.
+Proposing a research mechanism for stationary point tracking and implementing the "one city/one solution" differentiated treatment

+Based on the "four-party agreement," the Center played a technical role and dispatched 39 expert teams to Beijing-Tianjin- Hebei, the Fenwei Plain, and surrounding areas to conduct follow-up studies and provide technical support.
+Local governments played an executive decision-making role in the agreementc, with the municipal party secretary or mayor personally taking charge and organizing relevant departments to establish a channel for organization, coordination, and information feedback.
 In this way, the local governments formed a linkage mechanism and worked closely with the stationary point tracking teams.